terascope/standard-assets/docs/operations/group_by.md

-# group_by #
+# group_by

 This processor can be used to group records by a `field` or the `_key` metadata if no field is specified.

-It will return an array of [DataWindow](../entity/data-window.md) which is a special data-entity that encloses an array of data-entities.
+It will return an array of [DataWindow](../entity/data-window.md) which is a special [DataEntity](https://terascope.github.io/teraslice/docs/packages/utils/api/classes/dataentity)  that encloses an array of data-entities.

 For this processor to work, the field values needs to be set or the `_key` metadata value of the records must be set.